Artchibald/recipe-infographic/README.md

 SLOW DOWN SO TIME TO READ

-Add titiles back in on 6 icon box in the popusp
+DONE Add titiles back in on 6 icon box in the popusp

-+ main blue title repeated beneath lower blue icon stat
+DONE main blue title repeated beneath lower blue icon stat

-close X on 2 infogs
+DONE close X on 2 infogs

-ADD + on mobile
+DONE ADD + on mobile

-Add close x on 2 infographics

 if time animtate border with an svg

+DONE circle smaller on mbolie on 4 icons - Couldn't tweak much because  of longest pop up

+DONE line height

+DONE new chart more time between each box coming and each blue arrow

+DONE mobile new chart title space below reduce mobile